Linkurious/lke-plugin-image-export/README.md

 ## Configuration

-Plugin is avalailable through a custom action:
+Plugin is available through a custom action:

 1. In visualization menu, select "Manage custom actions..."
 2. "New custom action"